Orders $35+ Ship Free in 2 Business Days • Protective Packaging Standard

 There are almost as many reasons people collect books:

-2.The enjoyment of beautiful objects, some collectors love being surrounded by s tacks of books.
+2. The enjoyment of beautiful objects: some collectors love being surrounded by stacks of books.

 3. Many collectors love browsing books in their home library, the same as in local libraries.

 4. Your imagination and horizons can be expanded through books.
-A personal library of books is a amazing luxury.
+A personal library of books is an amazing luxury.
 These books have so many lessons for you to learn if you are just willing to read them.

-5. Some people don't consider it book collecting, they view it as inviting dear friends to stay with them.
+5. Some people don't consider it book collecting; they view it as inviting dear friends to stay with them.

 But the main reason drawing all collectors together is that antique books are a tangible, physical link to the past, both emotionally and intellectually.